GeordieJackson/cms/README.md

 You can log in using username: ```admin@cms.test```and password: ```password```

 Create some categories, temporal sections (blog, latest news, etc.) and then create some posts.
-The menus for the front should be built automatically and only display when content is plced in them.
+The menus for the front should be built automatically and only display when content is placed in them.

 Users can be assigned roles and roles assigned permissions.